ZongN/ISU_CSIE_PM2.5Monitor-App/Readme.md

 This is a simple master's class topic.
 It is a PM2.5 IoT application.
 The architecture is to obtain data through the sensor, then upload the data to the network through IoT development board, and finally use APP to display real-time data to the user.
 And my part is the mobile interface.

-Thanks for my classmates CIOU FANG-KUEI, JHANG JHE-JHIH, JHAO YAN-TING, JHU MING-HONG for completing this topic together.
+Thank to my classmates Ciou Fang-Kuei, Jhang Jhe-Jhih, Jhao Yan-Ting, Jhu Ming-Hhong for completing this topic together.

 ## Device
 | Device            | Model                           | Link |